InsightSoftwareConsortium/OMEZarrOpenSciVisDatasets/README.md

 ## Usage

-The OME-Zarr Open SciVis Datasets are freely available for download and use by the scientific visualization community.
-To access the datasets, follow these steps:
+The OME-Zarr Open SciVis Datasets are freely available for use by the scientific visualization community.

+### Visualization

+Interactive web-based visualization links are available for all datasets (todo after upload).

+Additional web-based and desktop visualization tools are listed on the [NGFF Tools Image Viewers](https://ngff.openmicroscopy.org/tools/index.html#image-viewers-with-ome-zarr-support) resource.

+### Reading OME-Zarr

-# todo after uploading to S3
+#### todo: a simple inline python example after uploading to S3

+A number of libraries are available to read OME-Zarr across multiple programming languages.
+See the [NGFF Tools Libraries](https://ngff.openmicroscopy.org/tools/index.html#libraries-for-reading-writing-ome-zarr-files) list for more information.

 ## License